Ancien régime: Social structure

 Political power was widely dispersed among the elites.
 The law courts called parlements were powerful, especially that of France.
 However, the king had only about 10,000 officials in royal service: very few indeed for a large country with very slow internal communications over an inadequate road system.
 Travel was usually faster by ocean ship or river boat.
 The different estates of the realm (the clergy, the nobility, and commoners) occasionally met together in the Estates General, but in practice, the Estates General had no power since it could petition the king but not pass laws itself.

 The Catholic Church controlled about 40% of the country's wealth, which was tied up in long-term endowments that could be added to but not reduced.
 The king, not the pope, nominated bishops, but typically had to negotiate with noble families that had close ties to local monasteries and church establishments.

 The nobility came second in terms of wealth but had no unity.
 Each noble had his own lands, his own network of regional connections and his own military force.

 The cities had a quasi-independent status and were largely controlled by the leading merchants and guilds.
 Paris was by far the largest city, with 220,000 people in 1547 and a history of steady growth.
 Lyon and Rouen each had about 40,000 population, but Lyon had a powerful banking community and a vibrant culture.
 Bordeaux was next, with only 20,000 population in 1500.

+The role of women has recently received attention, especially regarding their religiosity.

 Peasants

 Peasants made up the vast majority of the population, and in many cases had well-established rights the authorities had to respect.
 In 1484, about 97% of France's 13 million people lived in rural villages.
 In 1700, at least 80% of the population of 20 million were peasants.

 In the 17th century, peasants had ties to the market economy, provided much of the capital investment necessary for agricultural growth and frequently changed villages or towns.
 Geographic mobility, directly tied to the market and the need for investment capital, was the main path to social mobility.
 The stable core of French society, town guildspeople and village labourers, included cases of staggering social and geographic continuity, but even that core required regular renewal.

 Accepting the existence of both of those societies, the constant tension between them and extensive geographic and social mobility tied to a market economy were the key to the evolution of the social structure, the economy and even the political system of early modern France.
 The Annales School paradigm underestimated the role of the market economy and failed to explain the nature of capital investment in the rural economy and grossly exaggerated social stability.
 Demands by peasants played a major role in fashioning the early stages of the French Revolution in 1789.
-The role of women has recently received attention, especially regarding their religiosity.

 Historians have explored numerous aspects of peasant life in France, such as: